Morgenrote-Team/Morgenroete-Beta/docs/0_Changelog.md

-Changelog fot 2.5.0a "Filopanti"
+Changelog fot 2.5.0b "Filopanti"

 Fixes:
-- Fixed a Crash in the potential section of the journal entries.
-(Yes, it is your fault Baseball Clubs of Europe!)
-- Fixed various events displaying effects that should not be showed to you.
+- The Ranking of Astronomer characters no longer pretends to be about chemists.